 I’ve experienced thinking about work in off-hours multiple times in my own freelancing career.
 While living in Lima, Peru, I was working for a client that was going through some personal stuff that was outside the business.
 I took on a much bigger role in his company, running the business while he was away.

-This was important to me because he is an incredible person, a wonderful human being, and now after years working together, a good friend.
+This was important to me because he is an incredible person, a wonderful human being, and now after years of working together, a good friend.
 The success of his business was important to me, not only because its success would keep me in a job, but because by then I believed in it, and took personal pride in and responsibility for its success.

 In this situation, hourly billing wasn’t an accurate measure of my time because I was living and breathing the business.
 It kept me up at night, it occupied my mind when I was walking to the grocery store or on the beach.
 I’d answer emails and slack messages at dinner and deal with whatever popped up at any time.
-I distinctly remember pacing around Parque del Amor in Lima on my cell on a Saturday afternoon, straightening out a new hire who was already going rogue.
+I distinctly remember pacing around Parque del Amor in Lima on a call on a Saturday afternoon, straightening out a new hire who was already going rogue.